MSc Entrepreneurship & Innovation Timetable and Modules

 This module develops a critical awareness of social entrepreneurship, exploring its major approaches, opportunities, and challenges, particularly in an international context.
 Social entrepreneurship is an impact-driven form of entrepreneurship that addresses societal challenges, often aligned with the Sustainable Development Goals (SDGs).
 This module explores the theoretical foundations and practical aspects of social entrepreneurship, analysing patterns of social entrepreneurial behaviour on both local and global levels.
 Social enterprises, which seek to create significant social impact, operate across non-profit, private and public sectors, and within a variety of organisational settings.

-Dissertation/Company Project (30 ECTS)
+Dissertation/Company Project/ Business Development (30 ECTS)

 This programme uniquely offers three broad types of capstone projects to assess a student’s capacity for independent learning.
 These project options reflect the diversity of interests and purposes students typically bring to the programme.
 The three possibilities are as follows: